shaunvxc/vm-crash-course/README.md

 - The first exercises of each chapter might require some infra-structures so may take a little longer.

-- Your medium must to be a system programming language like C or anything that manipulates raw memory with pointers (there's no point in trying to learn how things work under the hood if one is always over the hood; the exception is the warm up exercise #1 where a highlevel language is permitted to be
+- Your medium must be a system programming language like C or anything that manipulates raw memory with pointers (there's no point in trying to learn how things work under the hood if one is always over the hood; the exception is the warm up exercise #1 where a highlevel language is permitted to be